-The Campaign for the Farmed Environment (CFE) encourages farmers and land managers to adopt environmental measures that sit alongside productive agriculture.
-It helps farmers to choose the right measures, put them in the right place and manage them in the right way, to benefit soil, air, water and wildlife.
-CFE is a partnership supported by 26 farming and environmental organisations.
+CFE helps farmers and land managers choose the right environmental measures, put them in the right place and manage them in the right way - to protect soil, water and air quality and benefit wildlife.

+CFE is a partnership approach supported by many organisations engaged in agriculture and the environment.

 Tried & Tested offers a hub of practical tools to help grassland and livestock farmers manage their nutrient sources, created by industry for the industry.
-For more, see www.nutrientmanagement.org.
+For more visit www.nutrientmanagement.org